huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: map.setMetatileId(x, y, metatileId, forceRedraw = true, commitChanges = true)

    Sets the metatile id of a block in the currently-opened map.

    :param number x: x coordinate of the block
    :param number y: y coordinate of the block
+   :param number metatileId: the metatile id of the block
+   :param boolean forceRedraw: Force the map view to refresh.
+Defaults to ``true``.
+Redrawing the map view is expensive, so set to ``false`` when making many consecutive map edits, and then redraw the map once using ``map.redraw()``.
+   :param boolean commitChanges: Commit the changes to the map's edit/undo history.
+Defaults to ``true``.
+When making many related map edits, it can be useful to set this to ``false``, and then commit all of them together with ``map.commit()``.

+.. js:function:: map.getBorderMetatileId(x, y)

+   Gets the metatile id of a block in the border of the currently-opened map.

+   :param number x: x coordinate of the block
+   :param number y: y coordinate of the block
+   :returns number: the metatile id of the block

+.. js:function:: map.setBorderMetatileId(x, y, metatileId, forceRedraw = true, commitChanges = true)

+   Sets the metatile id of a block in the border of the currently-opened map.

+   :param number x: x coordinate of the block
+   :param number y: y coordinate of the block